Philogy/safeconsole/README.md

 # Foundry Safer Log

-The [`safelog`](src/safelog.sol) provides a foundry/hardhat like console logging interface whereby the individual `log` functions **do not** modify the state of memory.
+The [`safelog`](src/safelog.sol) library provides a foundry/hardhat like console logging interface whereby the individual `log` functions **do not** modify the state of memory.
 This is important for debugging low-level assembly that may touch on and rely on the free memory pointer and the consistent state of memory beyond the free memory pointer.
-To ensure that the Solidity compiler does not allocate any memory unexpectedly the `safelog.log` functions accept `bytes32` arguments instead of `strings` as they are kept on the stack.
+To ensure that the Solidity compiler does not allocate any memory unexpectedly the `safelog.log` functions accept `bytes32` arguments instead of `string`s as they are kept on the stack.
 This means that the string part of log messages will have to be resricted to 32-character chunks.

 **Example:**